Foreign travel advice

 The Foreign and Commonwealth Office (FCO) advise against all travel within the 20km exclusion zone along the border with Colombia except for the official border crossing town of Tulcan in Carchi province.
 See Local travel.

-The FCO advise against all but essential travel to the areas of El Angel Ecological Reserve outside the 20 km exclusion zone in the province of Carchi.
-See Local travel.
+The FCO advise against all but essential travel to the areas of El Angel Ecological Reserve inside the 20 km exclusion zone in the province of Carchi.
+See Local travel

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.